mcmonkeyprojects/Sentinel/README.md

 ### Usage

-- First, get acquainted with Citizens in general for best luck using.
+- First, get acquainted with Citizens in general for best luck using Sentinel.
 - Second, download the plugin and put it into your server's `plugins` folder.
 - Third, start the server to generate a config, then close the server and edit the config to your liking and finally restart the server.
 - Now, to create your first Sentinel: